 Cancer’s physical and emotional effects and treatment may ultimately vary from individual to individual.
 These types of therapies can assist a wide range of problems, which further integrates an individual’s needs into care.
 A palliative care specialist or an expert will consider the following issues for each and every patient.

-Physical – The regular physical symptoms that can be addressed include pain, fatigue, nausea, shortness of breath, insomnia and loss of appetite.
+Physical – The regular physical symptoms that one can address include pain, fatigue, nausea, shortness of breath, insomnia and loss of appetite.

 Emotional and coping – Palliative care specialists or experts help to offer resources to help patients and families deal with the emotions that come along with cancer diagnosis and cancer treatment.
 Palliative care addresses a few of the concerns like fear, anxiety, and depression.